SocketCluster/socketcluster-website/docs/api-ag-client-socket.md

       closeAllListeners()
     </td>
     <td>
-      This method is inherited from <a href="https://github.com/SocketCluster/async-stream-emitter#async-stream-emitter">AsyncStreamEmitter</a>.
-It will signal to all consuming <code>for-await-of</code> loops for all listeners to <code>break</code> after they have finished consuming their respective backlogs of events.
+      This method will signal to all consuming <code>for-await-of</code> loops for all listeners to <code>break</code> after they have finished consuming their respective backlogs of events.
     </td>
   </tr>
   <tr>